Hitachi ID Identity Manager includes a unique technology for managing user membership

 no-cost module included with Identity Manager.

 Group Manager -- available stand-alone and as a module in Identity Manager

 -- streamlines the process of managing security groups on Active

 - A Windows shell extension:

-A shell extension is included with Group Manager which can be deployed
+A shell extension is included with Identity Manager which can be deployed